 Guys.
-I have a Valentine's Day treat for you, today!
-These Whoopie Pies From Scratch are not only a tried and true recipe from Grandma passed down from generation to generation, but they're not from my grandma, they're from my best friend Holly's Grandma Pearl - 5th generation Vermonter who grew up on a dairy farm.
+I have Valentine's Day treat for you, today, Grandma Pearl's Whoopie Pies From Scratch!
+A tried and true recipe from a Grandma passed down from generation to generation, but they're not from my grandma, they're from my best friend Holly's Grandma Pearl - 5th generation Vermonter who grew up on a dairy farm.
 Now if that's doesn't prove these are the best of the best when it comes to this New England classic, I don't know what will!

-2019 started the very best way any year could possibly start with my best friend, my matron of honor, the woman I was honored to be maid of honor to, who I haven't lived in the same state with for the past almost 10 years, MOVED TO OREGON.
+2019 started the very best way any year could possibly start with my best friend, my matron of honor, the woman I was honored to be maid of honor to, after living in separate states for many years, MOVED TO OREGON.
 I was sooooo honored that Holly wanted to share her Grandma Pearl's Whoopie Pies From Scratch with you all!
-These delicious pies of soft pillowly sweet chocolate cookies of New England heaven, are super easy to make and
+These delicious pies of soft pillowy sweet chocolate cookies of New England heaven are super easy to make and so so soooooo delicious!

 Now that we live so close to each other it means we can spend a Saturday afternoon together baking! you probably already have everything you need in your pantry to make them.
 Not pictured here, milk.
 Annndd probably something else, too.
 Because, well, I mom brain a lot of things.
 I had our little baby bear and then we were babysitting our friends 9 month old so I actually spent the time baby wrangling while Auntie Holly taught M all about measuring, mixing, and most importantly, tasting as they baked together.
 Have I mentioned how happy my heart is?